Complex oscillations in the delayed Fitzhugh-Nagumo equation: Complex dynamics of the delayed FitzHugh-Nagumo system

 In that regime, depending on $a$, the system either shows fixed-point behaviors (for $a$ within the yellow region of Figure~\ref{fig:MMOPhase}) or MMOs (for $a$ within the pink region of Figure~\ref{fig:MMOPhase}).

 Let us consider $a$ within the pink region.
-Since the fast system does not have any orbit, for almost all initial condition of the full system the fast variable converges rapidly towards one stable branch of the slow manifold (blue line in Figure~\ref{fig:MMOPhase}).
-From that point, as time goes by, the value of the slow variable starts evolving according to the dynamics, along the arrows plotted on the slow manifold.
-Assume for instance that it converges on the branch of the slow manifold which is such that $x<a$.
-Then $y$ slowly increases and the variable $x$ drifts accordingly along the slow manifold, and will necessarily reach the Hopf bifurcation point where the branch of of the stable manifold loses stability.
+Since the fast system does not have any {periodic} orbit, for almost all initial {conditions} of the full system the fast variable converges rapidly towards {a} stable branch of the slow manifold (blue line in Figure~\ref{fig:MMOPhase}).
+From that point, as time goes by, the value of the slow variable starts evolving according to the {slow} dynamics, along the arrows plotted on the slow manifold.
+Assume for instance that it converges {to} the branch of the slow manifold {corresponding to} $x<a$.
+Then $y$ slowly increases and the variable $x$ drifts accordingly along the slow manifold, and will necessarily reach the {subcritical} Hopf bifurcation point where the branch of the stable manifold loses stability.
 At this point, the fast system cannot stay in the vicinity of this branch of the stable manifold and eventually jumps towards the upper branch of the slow manifold.
-Because of the delays, the fast variable makes an overshoot, and subsequently displays fast damped oscillations while converging towards the critical manifold (negative delayed feedback).
-The branch being above the value of $a$, the variable $y$ will slowly decrease, cross the Hopf bifurcation on the upper branch and jumps towards the lower branch of fixed points.
+Because of the delays, the fast variable makes an overshoot, and subsequently displays fast damped oscillations while converging towards the critical manifold (negative delayed feedback). {On this branch $x>a$, hence} the variable $y$ {slowly decreases, crosses} the Hopf bifurcation on the upper branch and jumps towards the lower branch of fixed points.
 This dynamics creates a periodic solution showing small oscillations interspersed with large amplitude relaxation oscillations, the Mixed-Mode Oscillations shown in Figure~\ref{fig:AllBehaviors}.
 In the phase portraits of the fast system pictures, the system slowly switches back and forth between the situation described in Figure~\ref{fig:Phases}(G) and the symmetric situation.
 Note that for $a\neq 0$, the oscillation is asymmetric: for $a>0$ for instance, the variation of $y$ is much faster on the lower branch than on the upper branch.
 Therefore, on the upper branch, the trajectory gets closer of the slow manifold than on the lower branch, which is highly visible for larger values of $\eps$ (left panel of Fig~\ref{fig:MMOPhase} for $\eps=0.05$) compared to cases where $\eps$ is smaller (right panel, $\eps=0.01$).
 Note that in the latter case, we also see a delayed Hopf bifurcation phenomenon: the trajectories closely follow the unstable branch of the slow manifold.
 In the former case, an additional phenomenon may be noted: as the trajectories lose stability on the upper branch, the system shows small oscillations, signature of the emergence of complex eigenvalues along the critical manifold and small oscillations are visible.